PedroPatito/Baker-eComerce/README.md

-Enlace al sitio / Link to the site: https://proyecto-baker-e-comerce.web.app/
+Enlace a la web / Link to the site: https://proyecto-baker-e-comerce.web.app/